ttscoff/EditScript/README.md

 match at the top.
 Editor to be launched and directories to search specified in CONFIG below.

+EditScript is designed to work with a shallow set of configured search paths.
+I tend to keep most of my work in ~/scripts, ~/bin, and a couple of project folders.
+Search paths can be defined in your shell environment with $EDITSCRIPT\_PATH.
+You can also set default file extension constraints with $EDITSCRIPT\_TYPES.
+The file finder that EditScript uses will choke on results with upwards of about 5000 matches.
+It's not designed for deep traversal or handling large repositories.

 ### Author

 Brett Terpstra